 The earn-out shares issued in connection with the Reverse Recapitalization met the requirements for separate accounting and are therefore accounted for as derivative instruments.
 Accordingly, upon the consummation of the Reverse Recapitalization, we recorded a liability in the condensed consolidated balance sheets and a debit to additional paid-in capital for the earn-out provision associated with the Initial Shareholders Contingent Earn-out and a debit to accumulated deficit for the earn-out provisions associated with the Clene Nanomedicine Contingent Earn-out.
 The contingent shares to be issued to the Clene Nanomedicine shareholders immediately prior to the Reverse Capitalization were treated as a deemed distribution.
-The contingent earn-out was subsequently remeasured to fair value at each reporting date as a component of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+The Contingent Earn-outs were subsequently remeasured to fair value at each reporting date as a component of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.

 Upon the closing of the Reverse Recapitalization, we recognized the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out liabilities at their fair value of \$64.7 million and \$7.4 million, respectively, in the condensed consolidated balance sheets.
 As of December 31, 2020, the carrying values of the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out were \$52.1 million and \$5.9 million, respectively.
-As of March 31, 2021, the carrying values of the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out were \$77.7 million and \$8.9 million, respectively.
-For the three months ended March 31, 2021, we recognized losses of \$25.6 million in change in fair value of the Clene Nanomedicine Contingent Earn-out and \$3.0 million in change in fair value of the Initial Shareholders Contingent Earn-out as components of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+As of June 30, 2021, the carrying values of the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out were \$69.0 million and \$7.6 million, respectively.
+For the three months ended June 30, 2021, we recognized income of \$8.6 million in change in fair value of the Clene Nanomedicine Contingent Earn-out as components of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+For the six months ended June 30, 2021, we recognized losses of \$17.0 million in change in fair value of the Clene Nanomedicine Contingent Earn-out and \$1.7 million in change in fair value of the Initial Shareholders Contingent Earn-out as components of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
 To date, none of the milestones have been achieved.